LawleyFall2017/230-fall2017/projects/project1.md

 Uses appropriate typography | 1 |

 ## Privacy Issues
 Occasionally there are reasons that a student doesn't want their name and image visible on the open web.
-If this is the case for you, please let me know and I'll help you set up password protection that limits access to the RIT community.
+If this is the case for you, please let me know and I'll help you set up password protection that limits access to your web pages.